SolderedElectronics/Inkplate-documentation/source/arduino.rst

 * **Description**:
     | Rotates the screen to be used in different orientations.
-    | Default is 2, to fip 180 input 4
+    | Default is 2, to flip 180 input 4
     | 1 and 3 are for portait mode.
     | Once flipped coordinate space remains to have the origin in the top left corner.